mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 However, at present, some of the guidelines from these sources come into conflict with existing patterns that are present in our codebase which cannot immediately be corrected due to the need to maintain backward compatibility.

-This document, which should be read in conjunction with [Effective Go](https://golang.org/doc/effective_go.html) and [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments), outlines the small number of exceptions we make to maintain backwards compatibility, as well as a number of additional stylistic rules we have adopted on top of those external recommendations.
+This document, which should be read in conjunction with [Effective Go](https://golang.org/doc/effective_go.html) and [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments), outlines the small number of exceptions we make to maintain backward compatibility, as well as a number of additional stylistic rules we have adopted on top of those external recommendations.

 ### Model package